-Managed packages
+Managed Packages

-Note: Salesforce has two ways that you can build managed packages, first-generation packaging (1GP) and second-generation packaging (2GP).
-This guide describes 1GP.
-For new solutions, use 2GP as described in the Second-Generation Managed Packages section of the Salesforce DX Developer Guide.
+Note: Salesforce has two ways that you can build managed packages, first-generation packaging (Managed 1GP) and second-generation packaging (Managed 2GP).
+This guide describes Managed 1GP.
+For new solutions, use Managed 2GP as described in the Second-Generation Managed Packages section of the Salesforce DX Developer Guide.

-Managed packages are typically used by Salesforce partners to distribute and sell applications to customers.
-These packages must be created from a Developer Edition organization.
-Using the AppExchange and the License Management Application (LMA), developers can sell and manage user-based licenses to the app.
-Managed packages are also fully upgradeable.
-To ensure seamless upgrades, certain destructive changes, like removing objects or fields, can not be performed.
+Managed packages are used by Salesforce partners to distribute and sell applications to customers.
+Managed 1GP packages must be created from a Developer Edition organization.
+Using AppExchange and the License Management Application (LMA), developers can sell and manage user-based licenses to the app.
+Managed packages are upgradeable.
+To ensure seamless upgrades, certain destructive changes, like removing objects or fields, can't be performed.